Azure/azurehpc/apps/fio/readme.md

     azhpc-connect headnode
 ```

 Build fio from the build script.
-This will build and install it in `/apps/fio` and create a module file.
+This will build and install it in `/apps/fio` and create a modulefile.

 ```
     build_fio.sh